otagobioinformaticsspringschool/2022-obss-day1/_episodes/02-unix-shell.md

 $ grep NNNNNNNNNN SRR098026.fastq
 ```

-One of the sets of lines returned by this command is:
+One of the sets of lines returned by this command is: `CNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN`.

+Because a read in a Fastq file involves 4 lines per read, we want a way to return the metadata and the quality associated with that sequence.

+> ## FastQ files
+> We will cover the FastQ format in more depth as part of the [Genomic DNA variant](https://murraycadzow.github.io/2021-obss-day2/02-quality-control/index.html) calling lesson tomorrow.
+>
+{: .callout}

 ~~~
 @SRR098026.177 HWUSI-EAS1599_1:2:1:1:2025 length=35
 CNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN
 +SRR098026.177 HWUSI-EAS1599_1:2:1:1:2025 length=35
 #!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 ~~~
-{: .output}
+{: .code}

 We can use the `-B` argument for grep to return a specific number of lines before
 each match.
 The `-A` argument returns a specific number of lines after each matching line.
 Here we want the line *before* and the two lines *after* each